• Skip to primary navigation

 Star Wars Care Package

 It was too late for me to use the idea right away, but I began collecting Star Wars items immediately.
-This year I was informed (bloggers need to be aware of important holidays like National Avocado Week, Cotton Candy Month, or International Star Wars Day) and ready with Star Wars Sugar Cookies and care package goodies!
+This year I was informed and ready with Star Wars Sugar Cookies and care package goodies!

 Think super strength adhesive.
 Duct tape to the rescue.
 The tape comes in a huge variety of patterns and colors.
 One 10 foot roll easily covers the flaps of a large flat rate box, with extra left over for additional decorating.